wazuh/wazuh-documentation/source/azure/activity-services/active-directory/graph.rst

 Kibana visualization
 ^^^^^^^^^^^^^^^^^^^^

-Once the integration runs the results will be available in the Wazuh UI.
+Once the integration is running, the results will be available in the Wazuh UI.

 .. thumbnail:: ../../../images/azure/kibana_services1.png
     :title: AAD